ysengoku/42-cub3d-macOS/README.md

 Direction to which the ray goes in x-axis or y-axis.
 Defined to -1 or 1.

 * sidedist_x, sidedist_y
-Distance the ray travals on x-axis or y-axis.
+Distance the ray travels on x-axis or y-axis.
 Before starting raycasting loop, it is initially the distance from its start position to the first x-side and the first y-side.
 It will be incremented until the ray hits to wall.